 If your eyes do make contact with hydrogen peroxide, make sure to immediately flush it out with sterile saline.
-If saline is not available, wash your eyes with water or artificial tear drops and make sure to see Dr. Christopher Coker as soon as possible.
+If saline is not available, wash your eyes with water or artificial tear drops and make sure to see Dr. Coker as soon as possible.
 Though painful, it doesn't cause permanent eye or vision damage.

 - Las Vegas Eye Doctor